 A half-hour screening is used to predict which potential coaches (i.e., home visitors) are likely to be most successful.
 This screening can be conducted remotely through video conferencing with potential coaches.
 After the screening, program staff informs the parent coach as to their suitability for training.
 This step is conducted before training.

 Formal Support for Implementation

 There is formal support available for implementation of Attachment and Biobehavioral Catch-up (ABC) as listed below:

-Supervision is conducted for one year via video conferencing using Skype or Adobe Connect.
+Supervision is conducted for one year via video conferencing using Zoom (HIPAA-compliant video conference software that the program provides).
 Parent coach trainees have 2 supervision meetings per week, General Clinical Supervision and “In the Moment Commenting” Supervision:

-- General Clinical supervision is 1-hour per week group supervision conducted in groups of 2 or 3, with a PhD-level supervisor.
+- General Clinical supervision is 1-hour per week group supervision conducted in groups of 2 or 3, with an expert-level supervisor.
 Supervision includes video review each week.

 After a year of supervision, parent coaches' adherence and fidelity are evaluated for certification.
 If they pass, coaches are certified for 2 years, after which time adherence and fidelity are reevaluated.